shayghc/frontend-nanodegree-feedreader/README.md

 ## How to load this project

 Open the index.html file in your favourite browser.
-The test suite is built in and will run automatically.
+The test suite is built-in and will run automatically.
 The test results will present at the bottom of the page below the feeds.
+The code can be found in [GitHub](https://github.com/shayghc/frontend-nanodegree-feedreader.git).

+## Licence
+This code is produced with a [MIT license](https://opensource.org/licenses/MIT), which is contained in the LICENCE.txt file.

 ## Why this Project?